 Weak access management.
 Access to cloud resources should be protected with multi-factor authentication (MFA), password management, configurable access rights, etc. Ideally, users should be able to access only the resources they need after the system verifies their identity, credentials, and access rights.

-When a CSP doesn’t provide enough access protection capabilities or cloud administrators neglect to use them, hackers can acquire access to sensitive resources.
+When a CSP doesnโt provide enough access protection capabilities or cloud administrators neglect to use them, hackers can hijack and compromise user accounts and use their access credentials for data theft and leaks.

 Susceptibility to DoS attacks.
 One of the key benefits of cloud computing is 24/7 availability of a cloud application.
 If an organization and CSP fail to implement DoS protection mechanisms, malicious actors can spam their instances with requests and make them unavailable to legitimate users.